 Thursday, November 3, 2022 10:00am - 12:00pm

-Want to learn about how the California Vegetation Treatment Programmatic EIR (CalVTP) can help California increase the pace and scale of vegetation management and fuels treatments?
-Join this webinar on Thursday, November 3, 2022 10:00am - 12:00pm to learn from an example project, the Lompoc Valley Fuels Reduction Project-Purisima Ridge Fuel Break.
-The team responsible for implementing this project will help participants improve their knowledge about the CalVTP in this hyper-local case study.
+This webinar was an opportunity to learn about how the California Vegetation Treatment Programmatic EIR (CalVTP) can help increase the pace and scale of vegetation management and fuels treatments in California.
+The Lompoc Valley Fuels Reduction Project-Purisima Ridge Fuel Break was highlighted as an example project.
+The team responsible for implementing this project helped participants improve their knowledge about the CalVTP in this hyper-local case study.

-Santa Barbara County Fire Department Fire Marshal Rob Hazard and Wildland Fuels Project Coordinator Ann Marx will discuss the utilization of the CalVTP to accomplish the Lompoc Valley Fuel Reduction Project-Purisima Ridge Fuel Break.
+Santa Barbara County Fire Department Fire Marshal Rob Hazard and Wildland Fuels Project Coordinator Ann Marx discussed the utilization of the CalVTP to accomplish the Lompoc Valley Fuel Reduction Project-Purisima Ridge Fuel Break.
 The environmental consulting firm Dudek was contracted to complete the Project Specific Analysis (PSA).
-Dudek's Urban Forestry and Wildlife Planner, Dana Link-Herrera, will present on the process of creating the PSA, including when to bring in additional expertise, while Dudek’s Senior Biologist, Dave Compton, will present on how to approach a very successful agency consultation.
+Dudek's Urban Forestry and Wildlife Planner, Dana Link-Herrera, presented on the process of creating the PSA, including when to bring in additional expertise, while Dudek’s Senior Biologist, Dave Compton, presented on how to approach a very successful agency consultation.

 ||Webinar begins, presenter introductions

 ||Rob Hazard: Santa Barbara County Fire Vegetation Management Program

 ||Ann Marx: Deciding to Use the CalVTP PEIR